Leaders of the United Nations Conference on Climate Change (COP26) have pledged a new push to save forests.

 President Joko Widodo of resource-rich Indonesia said the rainforests, mangroves, oceans, and peatlands of his island were critical to limiting climate change.

-While Johnson called it “historic,” a UN climate meeting in New York in 2014 issued a similar proclamation, pledging to cut deforestation in half by 2020 and eliminate it entirely by 2030.

-However, industrial-scale tree cutting continues, not least in the Amazon under Brazilian President Jair Bolsonaro’s far-right government.

-Humans have already deforested half of the planet’s surface.
+“For future generations, we are dedicated to safeguarding these crucial carbon sinks and our natural capital,” said the group.
 The Washington Newsday Brief News is a daily newspaper published in Washington, D.C.